Black Cohosh: Characteristics, Uses, and Precautions

 - Menstrual cycle regulation: There’s scientific evidence that black cohosh supplements can help regulate the menstrual cycle in women undergoing fertility treatments.
 This is true whether they’re PCOS patients or not.

-4. Reduces the risk of breast cancer
+4. It reduces the risk of breast cancer

 Because black cohosh behaves like the hormone estrogen, experts believe that it may worsen or increase the risk of breast cancer.